 According to local papers, at the 2015 International Festival in Lorient, France, Calan “caused chaos” by simply performing.
 The Beatles at Shea Stadium comes to mind – but with water.
 Apparently, security officials tried to halt the Calan show at the pavilion situated opposite the nearby harbor, as the ever increasing crowd was in danger of falling in!

 For the band’s part, they were in a mood to celebrate on the last night of the festival, and figured the frantic gesturing of the security guards were merely expressions of approval.
 In true rock star fashion, by the time the band members had left the stage, and were due to be given a “talking to,” Calan had already boarded a ferry home.
-This is a band has been detained before, after all.
+This is a band with experience being detained before, after all.
 They know what to do.

 Solomon, the latest album by Calan, arrives via Sain Records on May 12th, 2017 preceded by the single “Apparition,” streaming now.